andrejdukanic74/andrejdukanic74/README.md

 ![gitartwork](gitartwork.svg)
 # <h3 align="center"> About Me </h3>

-Full Stack Developer with over 5 years of professional experience in software development, focusing on React, Next and Node.
-Proficient in all aspects of the development process, from requirement gathering and design to deployment and maintenance.
-Skilled in designing and building scalable and maintainable applications using modern technologies and best practices.
-Passionate about working in a fast-paced, collaborative environment and staying up to date with the latest industry trends.
+I have over 7 years of experience in the IT field.
+I've created a number of comparison websites, browser extensions as well as other apps for clients that have increased revenue for their businesses as well as streamlined their work flows.
+I have expert knowledge with affiliate marketing.
+My experience includes building two of the TOP 5 affiliate networks in the world - mundomedia.com (acquired) and Clickdealer.com.
+My goal is to help you succeed and I do my best for your business.

 ## <h3 align="center"> Skill Set </h3>

 🔹  Languages: C, C++, C#, Python, JavaScript, TypeScript <br>
 🔹  Frameworks & Libraries: React, Vue, Next, Angluar, Node, Nest, Django, ASP.NET <br>
 🔹  Databases: MySQL, MongoDB, PostgreSQL, MsSQL <br>
-🔹  Tools: Git, AWS, Jira, Docker, Azure <br>
+🔹  Tools: Git, AWS, GCP, Jira, Docker, Azure <br>

 ## <h3 align="center"> Languages and Tools </h3>